rfearing/dotfiles/git/README.md

 ## Verified Commits
 Verified commits are changes to a git repository that have been cryptographically signed by the committer.
 This should be done on any new machine.
 See Why [Verified Commits are so Important][why-verified-is-important]

+**Notes:**
+- I had issues having keys in my keychain (so I didn't have to enter my password every time).
+I chose to just download and use [GPG Suite][gpg-suite] and that seemed to work well.

 **Generating Keys**

 Generate signing keys using [GPG Keychain][gh-gpg] and a password manager to generate a strong passphrase.